mlcommons/mobile_app_open/flutter/documentation/custom-tasks.md

 See [Resources in the tasks.pbtxt](#resources-in-the-taskspbtxt) block for details on different ways you can specify resources.

-After adding new option into the `benchmarkCponfigurations.json` file run application and open setting screen.
+After adding new option into the `benchmarksConfigurations.json` file run application and open setting screen.
 Tap on `Benchmarks configuration path` option and choose added item.
-Current chosen path highlited blue.
+Current chosen path highlighted blue.

 # Resources in the tasks.pbtxt